zoepham23/MBA-Admission-Analytics/README.md

 ![GPA vs GMAT Scatter](plots/gpa_gmat_scatterplot.png)

 **2. Work Experience**
-Work experience demonstrates a clear threshold effect.
+- Work experience demonstrates a clear threshold effect.
 Applicants with at least two years of professional experience were admitted at higher rates compared to those with less than two years.

-Admission rates increased from ~12% for applicants with 0–2 years of experience, to ~14–15% for those with 2–10 years.
+- Admission rates increased from ~12% for applicants with 0–2 years of experience, to ~14–15% for those with 2–10 years.
 Beyond 5 years, the increase plateaus, suggesting diminishing returns after a certain point.

-This implies admissions committees may view professional experience as a critical qualification, but additional years beyond a threshold do not dramatically improve chances.
+- This implies admissions committees may view professional experience as a critical qualification, but additional years beyond a threshold do not dramatically improve chances.

 ![Admission by Work Experience](plots/work_exp.png)

 **3. Industry Background**
-Admission rates vary significantly by applicant industry.
+- Admission rates vary significantly by applicant industry.
 Investment Management (21.7%) and Financial Services (19.1%) had the highest admission rates, while Energy had the lowest (9.4%).

-This indicates that applicants from industries with stronger ties to MBA programs may be viewed more favorably, either due to alignment with business school career pipelines or transferable skill sets.
+- This indicates that applicants from industries with stronger ties to MBA programs may be viewed more favorably, either due to alignment with business school career pipelines or transferable skill sets.

-The bar chart below shows how industry background influences admission outcomes.
+- The bar chart below shows how industry background influences admission outcomes.

 ![Admission by Industry](plots/industry.png)

 **4. Undergraduate Majors**
-Admission rates across undergraduate majors (Business, STEM, Humanities) were broadly similar, averaging around 14%.
+- Admission rates across undergraduate majors (Business, STEM, Humanities) were broadly similar, averaging around 14%.

-A one-way ANOVA test confirmed there were **no statistically significant differences** between the groups (F = 0.28, p = 0.76).
+- A one-way ANOVA test confirmed there were **no statistically significant differences** between the groups (F = 0.28, p = 0.76).
 This suggests that, in this dataset, an applicant’s field of undergraduate study was **not a determining factor** in admissions decisions.

-The chart below illustrates the nearly identical admission rates across majors.
+- The chart below illustrates the nearly identical admission rates across majors.

 ![Admission by Major](plots/majors.png)

 **5. Demographic Patterns**
-Admission outcomes differed across demographic groups.
+- Admission outcomes differed across demographic groups.
 The stacked bar chart shows that female applicants were admitted at higher rates than male applicants across most racial categories, while Black and Hispanic applicants had noticeably lower admit proportions compared to White and Other groups.

-To test these patterns formally, I ran a logistic regression model using gender and race as predictors.
+- To test these patterns formally, I ran a logistic regression model using gender and race as predictors.
 The model assigned positive coefficients to female and White/Other applicants, and negative coefficients to Black and Hispanic applicants.
 However, the overall predictive power was limited (66% accuracy), reflecting both **class imbalance** in the dataset and the absence of other admissions factors (e.g., essays, recommendations, interviews).

-This analysis should therefore be read as a reflection of dataset imbalances and representation differences, rather than evidence of bias or causation.
+- This analysis should therefore be read as a reflection of dataset imbalances and representation differences, rather than evidence of bias or causation.

 ![Demographics Chart](plots/demo.png)

+## Application Recommendation
+- Applicants may benefit from strengthening academic metrics (GPA, GMAT).
+- Gaining at least 2 years of work experience is beneficial before applying to MBA programs.
+- Industry background may shape perceived fit

 ## Limitations Acknowledgement
 - The dataset is synthetic, which limits generalizability.
 - Admissions decisions depend on unobserved factors such as essays, recommendations, and interviews.
 - Logistic regression performance was constrained by class imbalance, making predictions less reliable.

+## Tools & Libraries
+- **Programming Language:** Python
+- **Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+- **Environment:** Jupyter Notebook